zoometh/thomashuet/README.md

 <br>

 <font size="4">**There**</font> is probably a natural history of human societies.
-Quetelet's statistical observations of the oscillations around the mean value -- and his concept of "average man" (*homme moyen*) -- show that parsimonial, multiscalar, bottom-up and agglomerative methods are suitable to describe data and datasets.
+Quetelet's concept of "average man" (*homme moyen*) or Tobler's first law of geography, show that parsimonial, multiscalar, bottom-up and agglomerative methods are suitable to describe data and datasets.
 Multifactorial, unsupervised and data-driven analysis ([example analysis](https://epispat.shinyapps.io/analyses_mult_5/)) are favored since we did not know, *a priori*, what aspects and at which scale (from the settlement to the continent) will give the positive results.
 The recurrent and relevant patterns will be identified *a posteriori*.

+## Theory

+Historical sciences operate by comparison, evaluating the similarities and the differences between two or more autonomous populations, groups, cultures, settlements, etc.

+The hypothesis <a name="H0"></a>H<sub>0</sub> is the neutral hypothesis

-The archaeological investigation can be divided into 5 dimensions:
+The archaeological investigation can be divided into 4 dimensions to address the questions [***'Why?'*** and ***'How?'***](https://github.com/zoometh/thomashuet/blob/main/README.md#why)) evoluate past societies:

 * ***'What?'*** ([culture](https://github.com/zoometh/thomashuet/blob/main/README.md#what)) participate to the historical processes
 * ***'Where?'*** ([geography](https://github.com/zoometh/thomashuet/blob/main/README.md#where)) did these historical processes occurred
 * ***'When?'*** ([time](https://github.com/zoometh/thomashuet/blob/main/README.md#when)) did these processes historical occurred
 * ***'Who?'*** ([genetic](https://github.com/zoometh/thomashuet/blob/main/README.md#who)) participate to these historical processes
-* ***'Why?'*** and ***'How?'*** ([history](https://github.com/zoometh/thomashuet/blob/main/README.md#why)) evoluate past societies

-And their Cartesian product, resumed here under the concept of [Gene-Culure coevolution](https://github.com/zoometh/aDNA#gene-culture-coevolution).
+The Cartesian product of these lines of evidence are resumed in my web docs under the concept of [Gene-Culure coevolution](https://github.com/zoometh/aDNA#gene-culture-coevolution).

 ### What